Prison gang: Alternative factors and explanations

 Another approach to understanding prison gang development is based on observations of inmates in the Texas prison system.
 It provides a five-stage progression from an inmate's entrance to the prison to the formation of a prison gang.
 First an inmate enters the prison, alone and thus fearful until he finds a sense of belonging in a "clique of inmates."
 They band together without formal rules, leaders, or membership requirements.
 It then evolves into a "predatory group," creating exclusive requirements for membership and positioning itself against wardens, even assaulting them.
 Then, by engaging in illegal activities, they choose leaders to manage them.
 In its final stage, the group emerges as a prison gang.

 A gendered approach to prison gangs offers two arguments focusing on the idea of male domination and the inmate's adherence to a hyper-masculine ideal.

 One argument claims that prison order is shaped by the inmates' desire or need for male domination, and the gang reconstructs this sense of power in prison.
 As inmates can no longer "subjugate women," they find other forms of domination, resorting to force and violence to control each other.

 Another approach, discussed by Erving Goffman, maps out four steps of inmate adaptation.
 In the first step, the inmate undergoes a "situational withdrawal" or mental withdrawal from the institution.
 "The inmate withdraws apparent attention from everything except events immediately around his body."
 The second step is called "colonization" when the inmate tries to rationalize the institution as preferable to life on the outside.
 The third step, "conversion," is when "the inmate takes over the staff's view of himself and tries to act out the role of the perfect inmate."
 The fourth step, which prison gang members fit into, is called "the intransigent line," when the inmate refuses the authority of the institution and acts against it.

 There are also two prominent sociological theories surrounding prison gangs and the order within prisons: deprivation theory and importation theory.

 Deprivation theory argues that social order within prisons arises due to the pain of imprisonment; studies focusing on this theory examine the experiences of prisoners and the nature of their confinement.

 Importation theory focuses instead on experiences prisoners had prior to incarceration.
 It explores the ways in which class, race, and drug culture outside the prison have shaped dynamics inside the prison.

+Another approach to understanding prison gang development is offered in sociologist Brittany Friedman's Carceral Apartheid, which argues that what the state terms prison gangs originally emerged as prisoner organizations that were in fact social movements that consolidated cliques to protest state violence targeting certain racial groups, particularly during the height of the Civil Rights Movement; Friedman's work emphasizes how state agencies engage in criminalization, torture, and extralegal violence using white supremacists to create a governance regime of carceral apartheid that mirrors the outside world as a crucial environmental factor shaping the development of prisoner collective action.